SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 Much like the 10pc Mauviel 6530.06 M'Heritage M250C 2.5mm Copper Cookware Set would be a lovely addition to my kitchen and beef up my cooking capabilities, there are loads of apps out there which will help you cook up a business that you're proud of.

 That being said, the landscape of apps is changing quickly.
 Here are the tried and true apps we like to use at Skymouse.
-I've also suggested some alternatives if you are looking for something newer or different.
+I've also suggested some alternatives if you are looking for something new or different.

 ## 1. Use Evernote for keeping all of your information accessible.